WDwithSuraj/Favourite_Package/README.md

-## Favourite_Package
+# Favourite_Package
-It is an web application that will help you to choose your favourite NPM packages.
+It is a web application that will help you to choose your favorite NPM packages.

-# Features
+## Features
  - Searching
  - Debouncing
  - Add packages